-Stewart had made a similar excursion the previous summer and was involved in a multi-car wreck at the track that sent two drivers to the hospital with injuries.
+Stewart had made a similar excursion the previous summer.
+A multi-car wreck at the track involved Stewart and sent two drivers to a local hospital with injuries.

 This time, Stewart’s vehicle bumped the car driven by Kevin Ward Jr. on Turn 2, sending the local competitor into the wall.

 With the caution flag out and the field coming back toward the wreck, Ward left his car and walked down the track, gesturing angrily at Stewart.
-As Stewart approached, his car clipped Ward, who was thrown hard to the track.
-Ward, who had raced sprint cars since 2010, was transported to a nearby hospital, where he was pronounced dead.
+As Stewart approached, his car clipped Ward and threw him hard to the track.
+First-responders transported Ward, who had raced sprint cars since 2010, to a nearby hospital; he was pronounced dead shortly afterward.

 With witnesses giving conflicting accounts as to whether Stewart was following proper procedures with the caution flag out, the Ontario County Sheriff’s Department began an investigation the following day.
 Stewart elected to not compete for his Stewart-Haas Racing team for three weeks in the immediate aftermath of the tragedy.